Energy Efficiency In Your Business

 The first step is commitment.
 You need to be committed to the idea that you will reduce your energy consumption.
 If you have staff, you should make them aware of what will be happening and why those changes are occurring.
 If you like you can have a team member who has the role of energy management coordinator (though you will work together on it).

-Make a plan.
-Now you have all of the information, you can make a plan to implement tools and systems.
+Now that you have all of the information, you can make a plan to implement tools and systems.
 Aside from having an outside company come in and make changes, you can look to make changes in the building.
-Time electricity sockets, energy-saving light bulbs, staff involvement, better energy rating appliances and machinery – will all make a significant impact.
+Time, electricity sockets, energy-saving light bulbs, staff involvement, better energy rating appliances and machinery – will all make a significant impact.

 Once everything is in order, and you have been running your energy management plan for a while, you will need to monitor it and compare it to your energy usage over previous years to see if there has been an improvement.